Introducing the Wilmington Symphony Orchestra

 The Wilmington Symphony's concerts provide a gathering point of community pride for residents to be involved, engaged and connected with one of our region’s distinctive local cultural treasures.
 Educational initiatives contribute to the life-long learning opportunities available to residents, especially for area youth.

 A Brief History

 In 1971 Wilmington violinists Gaile Zack and Virginia Kusler delivered a home-made cherry pie to a skeptical music librarian named Spike Feenstra.
 Mr. Feenstra had belonged to a local orchestra in the 1930's.
 When the orchestra was disbanded he was entrusted with the remaining musical scores.
-Persistent but gentle urging had not persuaded Mr. Feenstra to lend his orchestral scores the these two earnest musicians.
+Persistent but gentle urging had not persuaded Mr. Feenstra to lend his orchestral scores to these two earnest musicians.
 A cherry pie was their final attempt to win the music they needed to assemble Wilmington's first community orchestra.
 Fortunately, it worked.